 for a paid internship

 that will last for a fixed period of time

-you want to use a straightforward internship agreement which clarifies the basic terms of the internship
+when you want to use a straightforward agreement that clarifies the basic terms of the internship

-you are based in England, Wales of Scotland
+for individuals based in England, Wales or Scotland

 agreed hours and days of work

 terms dealing with sickness and injury of interns